-We have conducted a prospective, multi-center, randomized, controlled Phase 1 clinical trial in the United States under an exploratory investigational new drug, or eIND, application to evaluate a single implant $600~\mu g$ dose of AXPAXLI with an anti-VEGF injection in comparison with a 2 mg dose of aflibercept.
-The population we studied in this U.S.-based clinical trial was different than the population we studied in our Phase 1 clinical trial of AXPAXLI in Australia.
-In this trial, we evaluated how long we are able to maintain subjects who have been previously treated with anti-VEGF therapy without the need for retreatment.
-All subjects have exited this Phase 1 clinical trial and we are in the process of closing all clinical sites.
+In July 2021, we announced that we had dosed the first patient in a prospective, multi-center, randomized, controlled Phase 1 clinical trial in the United States under an exploratory investigational new drug, or eIND, application to evaluate a single implant 600 μg dose of OTX-TKI with an anti-VEGF injection in comparison with a 2 mg dose of aflibercept.
+The population we are studying in this U.S.-based clinical trial is different than the population we are studying in our ongoing Phase 1 clinical trial of OTX-TKI in Australia.
+In this trial, we are evaluating how long we are able to maintain subjects who have been previously treated with anti-VEGF therapy without the need for retreatment.

-The trial enrolled a total of 21 subjects at six clinical sites, comprising two arms consisting of subjects previously treated with, and responsive to, standard of care anti-VEGF therapy: a 16-subject arm receiving AXPAXLI in combination with a single anti-VEGF injection at month one and a five-subject arm receiving on-label aflibercept at eight-week intervals.
-The trial was designed to assess the safety, durability and tolerability of AXPAXLI as well as to assess preliminary biological activity in subjects by measuring anatomical and functional changes.
+The trial enrolled a total of 21 subjects at six clinical sites, comprising two arms consisting of subjects previously treated with, and responsive to, standard of care anti-VEGF therapy: a 16-subject arm receiving OTX-TKI in combination with a single anti-VEGF injection at month one and a five-subject arm receiving on-label aflibercept at eight-week intervals.
+The trial is designed to assess the safety, durability and tolerability of OTX-TKI as well as to assess preliminary biological activity in subjects by measuring anatomical and functional changes.
+This trial was fully enrolled as of February 2022.

-In February 2023, we announced interim 10-month data from the Phase 1 clinical trial of AXPAXLI in the United States at the Angiogenesis, Exudation, and Degeneration 2023 Annual Meeting.
-As of the December 12, 2022 cut-off date, the interim data showed that the single 600 $\mu$ g AXPAXLI implant was generally well tolerated with no drug-related ocular or systemic serious adverse events, or SAEs, observed through 10 months.
-One SAE of endophthalmitis was observed in the AXPAXLI arm which occurred following the aflibercept injection required by the clinical trial protocol at month one and was assessed by the investigator as related to the injection procedure.
-There were no instances of elevated IOP, retinal detachment, retinal vasculitis, or implant migration into the anterior chamber observed in the AXPAXLI arm, and no subjects had dropped out of either arm as of the data cutoff.
+In February 2023, we announced interim 10-month data from the ongoing Phase 1 clinical trial of OTX-TKI in the United States at the Angiogenesis, Exudation, and Degeneration 2023 Annual Meeting.
+As of the December 12, 2022 cutoff date, the interim data showed that the single 600 μg OTX-TKI implant was generally well tolerated with no drug-related ocular or systemic serious adverse events, or SAEs, observed through 10 months.
+One SAE of endophthalmitis was observed in the OTX-TKI arm which occurred following the aflibercept injection required by the clinical trial protocol at month one and was assessed by the investigator as related to the injection procedure.
+There were no instances of elevated IOP, retinal detachment, retinal vasculitis, or implant migration into the anterior chamber observed in the OTX-TKI arm, and no subjects had dropped out of either arm as of the data cutoff.

-The interim results showed subjects treated with a single AXPAXLI implant demonstrated stable and sustained BCVA (mean change from baseline of -0.3 letters) and CSFT (mean change from baseline of -1.3 $\mu$ m) in the AXPAXLI arm at 10 months, which was comparable with the aflibercept arm (mean change from BCVA baseline of -0.8 letters; mean change from CSFT baseline of -4.5 $\mu$ m).
+The interim results showed subjects treated with a single OTX-TKI implant demonstrated stable and sustained BCVA (mean change from baseline of -0.3 letters) and CSFT (mean change from baseline of -1.3 μ m) in the OTX-TKI arm at 10 months, which was comparable with the aflibercept arm (mean change from BCVA baseline of -0.8 letters; mean change from CSFT baseline of -4.5 μ m).
 Up to Month 10, 73% of subjects remained rescue-free.
-Overall, a 92% reduction in treatment burden (average percent decrease in injections over the period compared to a standard monthly injection regimen) was observed in AXPAXLI treated subjects for up to 10 months.
-Four subjects were rescued in the AXPAXLI arm up to Month 10.
+Overall, a 92% reduction in treatment burden (average percent decrease in injections over the period compared to a standard monthly injection regimen) was observed in OTX-TKI treated subjects for up to 10 months.
+Four subjects were rescued in the OTX-TKI arm up to Month 10.
 One subject, the subject who experienced endophthalmitis, was rescued twice.
 None of these rescues met the preestablished rescue criteria set forth in the clinical trial protocol and were instead initiated at investigator discretion.
 One additional subject, who met the established rescue criteria at such subject's Month 10 visit, was rescued at the end of Month 10.